OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 # Data Sync through Logic App
 The ARM Template provisions the Azure logic app, and the Azure logic app will execute based upon the sync frequency, sync interval, and sync hour chosen by the tenant admin.
 There are couple key differences to note between syncing data via the done button, and syncing the data via the Azure logic app.
 When the logic app is triggered on a scheduled interval, the time period for syncing data will be automatically calculated using the parameters syncFromPreviousDays and syncToNextDays from config file which represent the number of days in the past, and the number of days in the future respectively.
 The point of reference for the calculations will be based on the current date at which the logic app is executing.
-FLW requests (Open Shift Request, Swap Shift Request) will be sync’d from Shifts to Kronos in synchronous manner using Shifts Outbound APIs and Kronos WFC 8.1 data submission (POST) APIs (logic app does not play any role in this sync)
+FLW requests (Open Shift Request, Swap Shift Request) will be synced from Shifts to Kronos in synchronous manner using Shifts Outbound APIs and Kronos WFC 8.1 data submission (POST) APIs (logic app does not play any role in this sync)

 # Telemetry
 Shifts-Kronos Integration application utilizes Azure Application Insights to capture the necessary events and errors.
 It captures following properties:
 * Response from Kronos and Graph APIs – capturing necessary Id values.
   * Success
   * Errors
-* Events (sync from Kronos to Shifts, real-time outbound from Shifts to Kronos)
+* Events (sync from Kronos to Shifts App, real-time outbound from Shifts App to Kronos)
   * Method names
     * Parameters passed to methods
   * Timestamps (at the time when events happen)